Terminology #

 a % b, determining how many multiples ofbfit insideaand returning the remaining part. - Key Syntax:

-The remainder operator (%) is also known as a modulo operator in other languages.
-However, strictly speaking, Swift’s behavior for negative numbers is that of a remainder rather than a modulo operation.
+The remainder operator (%) is also known as the modulo operator in other languages.
+However, strictly speaking, Swift’s behavior regarding negative numbers makes it a “remainder” rather than “modulo” operation.

 9 = (4 x 2) + 1, so the remainder is 1.